cartographer-project/cartographer_ros/docs/source/assets_writer.rst

 4. and a pipeline configuration, which is defined in a ``.lua`` file.

 The assets writer runs through the ``.bag`` data in batches with the trajectory found in the ``.pbstream``.
-The pipeline can be can be used to color, filter and export SLAM point cloud data into a variety of formats.
+The pipeline can be used to color, filter and export SLAM point cloud data into a variety of formats.
 There are multiple of such points processing steps that can be interleaved in a pipeline - several ones are already available from `cartographer/io`_.

 Sample Usage